 The official jury is still out.

-That all having been said, although there are a lot of people out there who claim that shea butter is non-comedogenic, even ranking them on a scale (not sure how anyone can make those claims since it has not been proven) there is a lot of evidence that suggests shea butter does most likely clog pores.
+That said, although there are a lot of people out there who claim that shea butter is non-comedogenic, even ranking them on a scale (not sure how anyone can make those claims since it has not been proven) there is a lot of evidence that suggests shea butter does most likely clog pores.

 What Is Shea Butter?